Learning Outcomes

 A city contracts with a private company to operate its jail.
 The company denies inmates access to legal counsel.
 An inmate sues, claiming a violation of constitutional rights.
 Is the company’s conduct subject to constitutional scrutiny?

-Answer: Yes.
+Yes.
 Operating a jail is an exclusive public function.
-The private company’s actions are treated as state action, so constitutional protections apply.
+The private company is performing a task traditionally reserved to the government, so its actions are treated as state action and must comply with the Constitution.

 Worked Example 1.2